phel-lang/phel-lang/doc/content/documentation/configuration.md

 $rt->loadNs('hello-world\boot');
 ```

-View source code of the [Composer plugin for the Phel language](https://github.com/jenshaase/phel-composer-plugin).
+The source of [Phel's composer plugin](https://github.com/jenshaase/phel-composer-plugin) can be found in a separate repository.

-## Manually initializing and configuring the runtime
+## Manually initializing and configuring the Runtime

-It is possible to manually initialize and configure the runtime as shown in this example.
+It is possible to manually initialize and configure the Runtime as shown in this example.

 ```php
 // src/index.php